droe-lang/droe-lang.github.io/src/guide/types.md

 ## Next Steps

-Now that you understand Roelang's type system:
+Now that you understand Roe's type system:

 - **[Variables](/guide/variables/)** - Learn about variable declaration and scope
 - **[Strings](/guide/strings/)** - Deep dive into string operations and interpolation
 - **[Collections](/guide/collections/)** - Working with lists and groups
 - **[Data Structures](/guide/data-structures/)** - Creating custom data types

-Roelang's strong type system helps you write more reliable code by catching errors early and making your intentions clear.
+Roe's strong type system helps you write more reliable code by catching errors early and making your intentions clear.
 Use types effectively to build robust, maintainable programs.